jtv/libpqxx/include/pqxx/doc/datatypes.md

 server will understand.

-The caller will provide you with a buffer where you can write the string, if you need it: from `begin` to `end` exclusive.
-It's a half-open interval, so don't access `*end`.
+The caller will provide you with a buffer where you can write the string, if you need it.
+But for this function it doesn't really matter where you store the string: somewhere inside the buffer, or as a string constant, or even by referring to the input value.
+The buffer is just there for the common case that you need it.

-If the buffer is insufficient for you to do the conversion, throw a `pqxx::conversion_overrun`.
+If you need the buffer but it's not large enough for your conversion's needs, throw a `pqxx::conversion_overrun`.
 It doesn't have to be exact: you can be a little pessimistic and demand a bit more space than you need.
 Just be sure to throw the exception if there's any risk of overrunning the buffer.

-You don't _have_ to use the buffer for this function though.
-For example, `pqxx::string_traits<bool>::to_buf` returns a compile-time constant string and completely ignores the buffer.

-Even if you do use the buffer, your string does not _have_ to start at the beginning of the buffer.
-For example, the integer conversions may work from right to left, if that's easier: they can start by writing the _least_ significant digit to the _end_ of the buffer, divide the remainder by 10, and repeat for the next digit.

 Return a `pqxx::zview`.
 This is basically a `std::string_view`, but with one
 difference: when you create a `zview` you _guarantee_ that there is a valid